 Step 4: Consider Mounting the Camera

-Most dash cams mount in one of two ways: via a suction cup on the windshield, or with an adhesive mount that can be glued to the windshield or dashboard.
-Suction cups tend to be much larger and can obstruct more of the driver's view, but can easily be transferred from car to car.
-They also tend to fall off in the presence of moisture or heat, depending on the suction's high quality.
-Remember that if you also use a phone mount, you must be careful not to clutter your field of view.
-(See the best car phone mounts from our testing here.)
+Most dash cams mount in one of two ways: via a suction cup on the windshield or with an adhesive mount that can be stuck to the windshield or dashboard.
+Suction cups tend to be larger and hold more weight, and can be easily moved or transferred from car to car.
+However, depending on the quality, they also tend to fall off in the presence of moisture or heat.
+Remember too that you must be careful not to obscure your field of view, considering our dash and windshields are ever cluttered with things like phone mounts.
+Each state has its own laws regarding the location of mounts, so be sure to research your own situation.

-Adhesive mounts tend to be much smaller, more discreet, and more reliable but can leave residue on the windshield if you ever decide to remove them, and can't move between cars (you'll have to buy a second mount if you want to move the camera between cars frequently).
+Adhesive mount types tend to be smaller and more reliable in the heat, but they can leave residue on the windshield if you ever decide to remove them, and they can't be moved between cars as easily (you'll have to buy a second mount if you want to do this).
+Thankfully, manufacturers have started to include larger, transparent electrostatic films with adhesive mounts—these help the grip strength and eliminate residue when removing.

 Step 5: On-Camera Displays Are Useful

-Almost all of the cameras on the market have some sort of attached display, but there are some exceptions.
-Overall, we think these displays are very useful.
-Not only do they let you quickly check that the camera is oriented correctly, but they also let you change settings and review or manage footage without hooking the camera up to a computer.
-You can certainly get by without one, but we think not having a display generally makes a camera a bit less user-friendly.
+Almost all of the cameras on the market have some sort of in-unit display, but there are some exceptions.
+Overall, we think these displays are useful.
+Not only do they let you quickly check that the camera is oriented correctly, but they also let you change settings and review or manage footage without hooking the camera up to an app (which can be a pain!)
+You can certainly get by without one, but in most cases, not having a display makes a camera less user-friendly.

 Step 6: Consider Field of View

-Most cameras have a field of view of around 165°, which strikes a nice balance between being able to see much of the road in front of you without warping the picture too much.
-However, some cameras go much wider or narrower.
-Narrower fields of view lose much of the side view from the windshield but tend to register things in front of the car with a bit more clarity.
-Wider views can capture more area, but make it a bit less likely that you'll be able to make out the license plate number of the car ahead of you.
+Most cameras have a field of view of around 140°, which strikes a nice balance between being able to see much of the road in front of you without warping the picture too much.
+However, some cameras claim to go wider or narrower.
+Narrower fields of view lose much of the side view from the windshield, but can register things in front of the car with a bit more clarity.
+Wider views can capture more area, but can be less detailed, making it less likely that you'll be able to make out the license plate number of the car ahead of you.
 You'll want to weigh how these pros and cons relate to your intended dash cam use.

 Step 7: Consider Storage

 Almost all cameras also have an accelerometer or G-sensor that can detect the sudden acceleration or deceleration inherent in a driving accident.
-When it detects a “driving event” it will then put the current video clip into a separate folder where it will be protected from being overwritten.
+When it detects a 'crash event,' it saves the clip to a protected folder that won't be overwritten.

 You'll have to decide what loop recording clip length is right for you.
-Short, one-minute clips keep the memory card from filling up with clips of every time you stopped short at a stop sign.
-However, this also increases the chance that an event could occur 57 seconds into a clip, meaning most of the action is going to be contained in the next clip, which won't be protected from overwriting.
-Longer clips might fill up a memory card faster and could require you to do some clip management to free up space more often, but increase the chances that all of an accident will be encompassed in a single clip.
-While the length of protected clips is certainly a consideration, it won't matter too much if you're sure to offload and save the footage to a camera right after an accident, which is what most people are likely to do.
+Short, one-minute clips keep the memory card from filling up with protected clips every time you hit a bump too fast and trigger a false alarm crash event.
+However, this also increases the chance that an event could occur 57 seconds into a clip, meaning most of the action is going to be contained in the following clip, which won't be protected from overwriting.
+Longer clips may fill up a memory card faster and could require you to manually free up space more often, but increase the chances that the entire accident event will be encompassed in a single clip.
+While the length of protected clips is certainly a consideration, it won't matter too much if you offload and save the footage to a camera right after an accident, which is what most people are likely to do.

 Step 8: Do You Need Any Special Features?